 Disabled workers are routinely fired, demoted and cast aside in favor of healthy employees.
 If this happens to you, you may have a case against your employer.
-Our New York disability discrimination attorneys can help you.

-How Can a New York Disability Discrimination Attorney Help Me?
+How can a New York Disability Discrimination Attorney Help Me?

 Some people are interested in getting their job back, and this is possible.
 Job reinstatement is one of the remedies provided by the law.

 The most common type of relief is money in the form of a penalty against the employer.
 Victims of disability discrimination are entitled to be “made whole.”

 The law also provides that additional money should be paid as a penalty to deter companies from engaging in discrimination.

 But if we file a case in court, we handle it as if it were going to trial.
 We love taking cases to trial.
 In our view, trials are the place that puts both parties on an even playing field.
-Our New York disability discrimination attorneys have filed hundreds of lawsuits and taken many to trial.

 Arbitration is another option.
 Many companies today require employees to sign arbitration agreements.
 If you are bound by an arbitration agreement, we will most likely have to pursue your case in that forum.

-What Laws Protect Employees from Disability Discrimination?
+What Employment Laws Protect Employees from Disability Discrimination?

-Our New York disability discrimination attorneys rely on a network of federal, state, and local laws protect New Yorkers from discrimination.
+Our New York disability discrimination attorneys rely on a network of federal, state, and local laws to protect New Yorkers from discrimination.

 - Americans with Disabilities Act (ADA)